Permits

 Harbour Master approval – required for any activities on/in the water.

-Fee information can be found on page 19 of the Community Facilities Funding Policy - January 2019.
+Fee information can be found on our Community Facilities Venue Pricing Guide.

 All applications are to be lodged to: